kuriringohankamehameha/Network-Programming-C/MyShell/README.md

 * Refactor Code.

 # Bugs
-* Running `fg` on a backgrounded process sometimes does not resolve by name.
+* Running `fg` on a backgrounded job sometimes does not resolve by name.
-* Suspend signal does not work as intended.
+* Suspend signal does not work as intended, if the background job waits for `tty` as input.
 * `##` Operation for piping via System V Message Queues does not presently support chaining with pipes and redirection operators.
 * `SS` Operation for piping via Shared Memory does not presently support chaining with pipes and redirection operators.